dgoldman-msft/Get-CompliancePolicyCount/README.md

 # Get-CompliancePolicyCount
 Calculate total number of O365 tenant wide compliance related policies

-><b><span style="color:red">WARNING</span>: <span style="color:yellow">This data collection can contain sensitive information such as computer names, file names, and other PII / OII.
-Please vet files before sending to any support professionals for review!</span>
+><b><span style="color:red">WARNING</span>: <span style="color:yellow">This data collection can contain sensitive information such as policy names, policy lables, user names, computer names, file names, and other PII / OII.

+** Please vet files before sending to any support professionals for review! ** </span>

 > <span style="color:red">NOTICE</span>: <span style="color:yellow"> When you run this script you acknowledge that you take full responsibility for the data collection and security of your private information!</span></b>